OPS11-BP02 Perform post-incident analysis - AWS Well-Architected Framework

 Implementation guidance

-• Use a process to determine contributing factors: Review all customer impacting incidents.
+Use a process to determine contributing factors.
+Review all customer impacting incidents.
 Have a process to identify and document the contributing factors of an incident so that you can develop mitigations to limit or prevent recurrence and you can develop procedures for prompt and effective responses.
-Communicate root cause as appropriate, tailored to target audiences.
+Communicate incident root causes as appropriate, and tailor the communication to your target audience.
+Share learnings openly within your organization.